 Nonetheless, Wget has its advantages as well:

-This article expands more on what cURL is and how to use it.
+More information about what is curl is in this article.
 If you want to read about the differences in detail, see the cURL comparison table.

 The differences listed above should help you figure out the more suitable tool for a particular scenario.
 For example, if you want recursive downloads, choose Wget.
 If you require SOCKS proxy support, pick cURL.